GIScience/gis-training-resource-center/_sources/content/Module_5/en_module_5_overview.md

 # Intermediate GIS Operations

 This chapter introduces more intermediate GIS operations that you will most likely use in your work with QGIS.

-The first chapter covers spatial geoprocessing, such clipping, buffering, dissolving, spatial joins, or selecting by location.
-Spatial operations manipulate data according to their spatial characteristics and distribution.
-For example, you can select the hospitals within a certain distance of an area, or delete all the roads that are not within a part of the city.
-The second chapter introduces non-spatial geoprocessing, which includes table functions, non-spatial queries and joins.
-These operations manipulate the non-spatial information.
+- The first chapter covers Spatial operations that manipulate data according to their spatial characteristics and distribution, such as __clipping__, __buffering__, __dissolving__, __spatial joins__, or __selecting by location__.
+    - For example, you can select the hospitals within a certain distance of an area, or delete all the roads that are not within a part of the city.
+- The second chapter introduces operations that manipulate the non-spatial information, such as __table functions__, __non-spatial joins__ or __non-spatial queries__.

 <!--ADD examples-->

 | __Chapter__ | __Competences & Objectives__ |